Will smiled sheepishly at me from the back of a police cruiser.

 Still, somewhere in the Rocky Mountains sits this idyllic spot, on the shores of Shadow Lake just across the Colorado River from the Continental Divide Trail.
 In my mind, I can hear the river flowing just outside my tent, as the peak named for its neighboring lake rises in the east.
 I imagine it as a beautiful, peaceful place, one that I hope to see someday.
 But sometimes, as I learned once again a few weeks ago, life has other plans that we might not foresee.
 It’s easy to lament what might have been.
 But in doing so, it occurs to me that we would have missed some new friends and a Superman sighting had it played out our way.

-3 Replies to “Making Lemonade Out of Limon”
+3 thoughts on “Making Lemonade Out of Limon”